 During my early advertising days I worked with Steve Jobs on NeXT computers.
 I was working as a copywriter at the ad agency Ammirati & Puris and for this client I wrote print ads and the sole tv commercial A&P created for NeXT.
 Recently I found that script.
 It’s dated November 17, 1989.
-The commercial was approved but never produced.
+The commercial was never produced.
 It’s a 30 second spot and the script, below, is three pages.

 MUSIC THROUGHOUT.
 SFX: CLICK OF A MOUSE.